How can we help?

 I’ve just moved in.
 When will I receive a bill?

 If you are the first occupier of the property, your energy supplier will provide us with your details once you complete on your new home, enabling us to set up your account.
-Upon account set up, you will receive a welcome email from us, which will include your scheme brochure.
+Upon account set up, you will receive a welcome email from us, which will include your scheme welcome e-brochure.
 This will explain who we are and how we will bill you for your heating and hot water.
 You can also find a copy of your brochure on your building’s microsite.

-If you’re a pay-as-you-go customer, your welcome email will include your unique 19-digit account number (PAN), which you will need when topping up.
+If you’re a pay-as-you-go (PAYG) customer, your welcome email will include your unique 19-digit account number (PAN), which you will need when topping up.

 Please note, you may be charged a change of residency fee.
 If you are on PAYG billing, this fee will be added to your PAYG account.
 If you are on credit billing, this fee will be added to your first bill.